 To view a sample application click here, but the application must be filled out and submitted in person at the Maryland Lottery and Gaming Control Agency Headquarters in Baltimore or at any Maryland casino.

-To arrange an appointment to submit an application at the Maryland Lottery and Gaming Control Agency Headquarters, please call the Maryland Lottery and Gaming Control Agency at 410-230-8798.
+To arrange an appointment to submit an application at the Maryland Lottery and Gaming Control Agency Headquarters, please call the Responsible Gambling Program Coordinator at Maryland Lottery and Gaming Control Agency at 410-230-8798.
 Applications may be submitted at a Maryland casino anytime during casino operation hours.